QuentinRa/blog.quentinra.dev/info/ocaml/advanced/functors.md

 end

 (*
-As always, the set "GenericSet" will have to implements "AbstractSet" types and methods.
+As always, the set "GenericSet" will have to implement "AbstractSet" types and methods.

 We are adding an argument that will have to be provided when creating the generic set: S.
 And we are saying that the type of elt (=type of an element) will be equals to the type